 - Monthly Maintenance Fees: None

-- Minimum Deposit Requirements: $5,000 for Yield Pledge accounts, $1,500 for Bump Rate CD and LIBOR CD, $25 for Basic Checking and Savings accounts, $1,000 for Basic CD accounts, higher minimums for investment vehicles
+- Minimum Deposit Requirements: $100 for Yield Pledge Checking accounts, $500 for Yield Pledge Money Market accounts, $1,500 for Bump Rate CD, $1,000 for Basic CD accounts, higher minimums for investment vehicles

 - Benefits: Full mobile banking functionality, online and mobile deposits, fee reimbursement at virtually all U.S. ATMs

-TIAA Bank is the online banking division of TIAA, a major financial firm that caters to “people who do good” – educators, public sector employees, nonprofit employees.
-TIAA Bank assumed its current configuration after acquiring the assets of TIAA Bank, a regional bank based in north Florida.
+TIAA Bank is the online banking division of TIAA, a major financial institution that caters to “people who do good” — educators, public sector employees, nonprofit employees.
+TIAA Bank assumed its current configuration after acquiring the assets of Everbank, a regional bank based in north Florida.

-If you’re at all familiar with TIAA Bank’s products, TIAA Bank’s will seem eerily familiar to you.
+If you’re at all familiar with the products once offered by Everbank, an early online banking leader, TIAA Bank’s will seem eerily familiar to you.
 If not, you’re in for a pleasant surprise.
 Read on to learn more about TIAA Bank’s banking and lending services for consumers across the United States.

 Yield Pledge Checking Account